The Chemistry Learning Center is located in room 208 of the Chemical Sciences and

 Special Study Sessions

 CLC coaches are usually available for special study sessions in the Wadsworth Hall Annex before exams.
-Will try our hardest to adapt such events to the era of COVID-19.
-Stay tuned for more details.
+Stay tuned for exact dates and times.
 Exam schedules will be announced in your classes.

 The CLC provides individual appointments (one-time and recurring) and Supplemental Instruction for students enrolled in organic chemistry courses.